 We’re qualified to provide advice on speech therapy, but not viral infections.

 2. It’s More Flexible

 It’s a busy world, and for most of us, it just seems to be getting busier.

 So it can sometimes be difficult to make the time for a speech therapy session.

-It’s cold out, you need to find a sitter for the kids, you can’t get away from work, it takes too long to drive there – there are a million different reasons to avoid a speech therapy session.
+It’s cold out, you need to find a sitter for the kids, you can’t get away from work, it takes too long to drive there – there are a million different reasons to skip your speech therapy session.

 Speech teletherapy sessions avoid all that.

 Rather than having to transit or drive all the way to our downtown DC speech therapy clinic, you can enjoy your treatments from the comfort of your home, your office, or even in the middle of a park if that’s what you’d like.